-Want to hear something curious about the Acropolis of Rhodes?
+Want to hear something interesting about the Acropolis of Rhodes?

 Unlike almost every other acropolis of the ancient time, this one wasn’t fortified.

-It was full of Sanctuaries, huge temples, public buildings and underground cult places.
+It used to be full of Sanctuaries, huge temples, public buildings and underground cult places.
 Some of the most significant monuments you need to visit at Acropolis of Rhodes are: the Temple of Athena Polias and Zeus Polieus, the Nymphaia, the Odeon, the Temple of Pythian Apollo, the Stoa building, the Artemision, the Stadium, the Gymnasium and the Library.

 So, how do you reach Acropolis of Rhodes?

-It’s simple: either by a local bus, or by a half-hour hike.
+It’s simple: either by a local bus, or by half an hour hike.

 The Aquarium of Rhodes

-Have you ever found yourself needing a break from the archaeological sites?
+Have you ever found yourself needing a break from Rhodes sightseeing?